RoboJackets/apiary/docs/officers/attendance.rst

 .. vale Google.Parens = NO

+Attendance for in-person meetings can be collected in a few different ways:
+#.
+Using the `MyRoboJackets` mobile app on an Android device
+#.
+Using the Apiary Admin web interface

-RoboJackets developed an Android app to read physical BuzzCards using :abbr:`NFC (near-field communication)` and upload the data to the Apiary server.
+RoboJackets developed an Android app to read physical BuzzCards using either :abbr:`NFC (near-field communication)` or an external BuzzCard Reader connected via Bluetooth and upload the data to the Apiary server.
 Your phone must support NFC and run Android 7 (Nougat) or newer.

 .. vale Google.Parens = YES